Stay right here for our final news roundup and information overload.

 They were amazing.

-They were perfect, and this gentleman, this Secret Service agent who was in charge of of going forward, he identified them, but apparently the Secret Service agent on the outside perimeter had just missed them.
+And this gentleman, this Secret Service agent who was in charge of going forward, he identified them, but apparently the Secret Service agent on the outside perimeter had just missed him.

-The guy basically planted himself there shortly uh after he left.
+The guy basically planted himself there shortly after he left.

 And so they missed him in that coverage, but they caught him in the inside coverage.

-And that's the reason why nobody was tragically injured or or killed, God forbid.
+And that's the reason why nobody was tragically injured or killed, God forbid.

 So they did an exemplary job.

-It makes sense to me that his detail ought to be augmented or amplified to p or or or um or made smaller, depending on what the threat level is.
+It makes sense to me that his detail ought to be augmented or amplified or made smaller depending on what the threat level is.

-And given what the threat level is based on Butler, and given what the what uh some of the security alerts I've heard about uh coming from the Iranians are, I would think that he would have at least a presidential detail um worth of manpower.
+And given what the threat level is based on Butler, and given what some of the security alerts I've heard about coming from the Iranians are, I would think that he would have at least a presidential detail worth of manpower.

 And yet he didn't that day.

-So it's hard to imagine that um that with someone uh like President Trump that he wouldn't get the full complement of people necessary to guard him correctly.
+So it's hard to imagine that with someone like President Trump that he wouldn't get the full complement of people necessary to guard him correctly.

 That's one.